Jump to content

 At the bottom of the page is the Customization and Upgrades section.
 Go there to learn how to customize and upgrade items.

 NOTE: Below you may sometimes see 'In-Game Bonus' under an item description.
 This is to highlight how the item may be used in the game to provide advantages or bonuses.
-However this isn't the only possible use of the item as DM and Players are encouraged to be imaginative.
-However these should be the most common examples and should help the player decide if they want to get it.
+However, this isn't the only possible use of the item, as DM and Players are encouraged to be imaginative.
+However, these should be the most common examples and should help the player decide if they want to get it.

 Bags and Boxes